Accelerated first-order methods for convex optimization with locally Lipschitz continuous gradient: Introduction

-It shall be mentioned that the aforementioned methods and their analysis rely on \emph{boundedness} of $\dom(P)$ and/or \emph{Lipschitz} continuity of $\nabla f$ and $\nabla g$ on $\cl(\dom(P))$ or $\rr^n$ and they are not applicable to problem \eqref{conic-p} when $\dom(P)$ is \emph{unbounded} or $\nabla f$ and $\nabla g$ are merely \emph{locally Lipschitz} continuous on $\cl(\dom(P))$.
-In this paper we propose a first-order proximal AL method for solving problem \eqref{conic-p} by following the same framework as \cite[Algorithm 2]{lu2018iteration} except that the proximal AL subproblems are approximately solved by our newly proposed APG method, namely, Algorithm~\ref{alg-acc-term}.
-The resulting method is equipped with a \emph{verifiable} termination criterion and achieves an operation complexity of $\cO(\varepsilon^{-1}\log \varepsilon^{-1})$ and $\cO(\varepsilon^{-1/2}\log \varepsilon^{-1})$ for finding an $\varepsilon$-KKT solution of \eqref{conic-p} when $f$ is convex and strongly convex, respectively.
-In addition, it is \emph{almost parameter-free} except that the knowledge on convexity parameter of $f$ is required.
+In this paper we propose a first-order proximal AL method for solving problem \eqref{conic-p} by following the same framework as \cite[Algorithm 2]{lu2018iteration} except that the proximal AL subproblems are approximately solved by our APG method, namely, Algorithm~\ref{alg-acc-term}.
+Though the gradient of the smooth component in the objective function of these subproblems is merely locally Lipschitz continuous, their approximate solutions can be found by our APG method with complexity guarantees.
+As a result, our first-order proximal AL method overcomes the aforementioned issue faced by the methods in \cite{AyGa13,LaMo13,Lan16,LLM17,lu2018iteration,monteiro2011complexity,NePaGl19,PNT17}.
+Besides, our method is equipped with a \emph{verifiable} termination criterion and \emph{almost parameter-free} except that the knowledge on convexity parameter of $f$ is required.
+Moreover, we show that it achieves an operation complexity of $\cO(\varepsilon^{-1}\log \varepsilon^{-1})$ and $\cO(\varepsilon^{-1/2}\log \varepsilon^{-1})$ for finding an $\varepsilon$-KKT solution of \eqref{conic-p} when $f$ is convex and strongly convex, respectively.

 The main contributions of our paper are summarized as follows.

 \bi \item We propose and analyze APG methods for solving problem \eqref{unc-prob} under \emph{local Lipschitz} continuity of $\nabla f$ on $\cl(\dom(P))$ for the first time.
 Our proposed methods are almost parameter-free, equipped with a verifiable termination criterion, and enjoy an operation complexity of $\cO(\varepsilon^{-1/2}\log \varepsilon^{-1})$ and $\cO(\log \varepsilon^{-1})$ for finding an $\varepsilon$-residual solution of \eqref{unc-prob} when $f$ is convex and strongly convex, respectively. \item We propose and analyze a first-order proximal AL method for solving problem \eqref{conic-p} under \emph{local Lipschitz} continuity of $\nabla f$ and $\nabla g$ on $\cl(\dom(P))$ and possible \emph{unboundedness} of $\dom(P)$ for the first time.
 Our proposed method is almost parameter-free, equipped with a verifiable termination criterion, and enjoys an operation complexity of $\cO(\varepsilon^{-1}\log \varepsilon^{-1})$ and $\cO(\varepsilon^{-1/2}\log \varepsilon^{-1})$ for finding an $\varepsilon$-KKT solution of \eqref{conic-p} when $f$ is convex and strongly convex, respectively. \ei